 Giant Salver from Baronial Estate (Battle Scene) (Item ART 12-6; OLD 5-4)

 DESCRIPTION: This is the largest salver you may ever see unless you visit some European castle.
 This is definitely a royal appurtenance.
 It recently was brought out of Russia and by the look of it this was probably of Austrian origin by the historical subject matter at hand.
 We assume that this was carried off by marauding Russian looters at the end of the war in 1945.
 The people that it was received from aren’t talking.
 The utter magnificence of the piece is breathtaking!
 Austria was for centuries plagued by Turkish invaders, but under the generalship of such heroes as Prince Eugene of Savoy and others, they were driven out, but kept returning.
 Great battles were waged against the turbaned host as obviously is depicted here in this turbulent and bloody scene.
 You may note the use of elephants in one of the close-ups that we present.
 This obviously was a battle royal.
 Please understand, the artists of the 1700s were prone to poetic license and since historical accounts with pictures were not available the silversmith would borrow various uniform and weapon depictions from actual museum relics that they saw in famous collections.
 You are likely to see outfits and weaponry of various ages hundreds of years apart in these portrayals.
 All the same, the action and the saga do not lose any of their stark realism in the sculpture.
 This piece is gigantic.
 It’s probably copper with silver overlay plating done in the early form.
 The detail of the various individual fight scenes is fantastic.
 Around the edges are four scenes depicting various events that supposedly led to the great battle that followed at certain points.
 Hands, arms, and weapons project in decidedly realistic relief separate finely sculptured pieces that give a lifelike effect to the scene of ancient warfare.
 Through the whole of the battle scene and all around the edging are remnants of Muslim trappings.
 So the viewer immediately can see that this truly is rather a monumental work of art chronicling the great struggle for Europe’s freedom from Asian domination.
 This is truly a museum trophy without comparison.
-Germania International once more proudly offers the finest and most elegant of genuine art treasures of the west.
+Germania International, LLC once more proudly offers the finest and most elegant of genuine art treasures of the west.
 Note the picture where my hand points to a detail on the salver.
 This is to give viewer perspective of the massive size of this wonderful relic of the time of grandeur and elegance.

 Third Reich Art